bbmokhtari/django-translations/docs/reference/utils.rst

 .. function:: _get_purview(entity, hierarchy)

-   Return the :term:`purview` of an entity and a :term:`relations hierarchy` of it.
+   Return the purview of an entity and a relations hierarchy of it.

    Returns the mapping of the instances specified by the entity and its relations, and the query to fetch their translations.

-   :param entity: the entity to get the :term:`purview` of.
+   :param entity: the entity to get the purview of.
    :type entity: ~django.db.models.Model or
        ~collections.Iterable(~django.db.models.Model)
-   :param hierarchy: The :term:`relations hierarchy` of the entity to get
+   :param hierarchy: The relations hierarchy of the entity to get
-       the :term:`purview` of.
+       the purview of.
    :type hierarchy: dict(str, dict)
-   :return: The :term:`purview` of the entity and
+   :return: The purview of the entity and
-       the :term:`relations hierarchy` of it.
+       the relations hierarchy of it.
    :rtype: tuple(dict(int, dict(str, ~django.db.models.Model)), \
        ~django.db.models.Q)
    :raise TypeError: